Annual Events 2023

 JULY

-Green Man Day – Pilton Festival (Barnstaple) – Sadly CANCELLED this year but hopefully will be back in 2024
+Green Man Day – Pilton Festival (Barnstaple) – Saturday 20th July – CONFIRMED

 The ritual enacted at the festival is believed to represent the initial antagonism of the Prior of Pilton and the Green Man and his subsequent inclusion within the church (The church of St Mary has it’s own Green Man) The festival is usually held on the third weekend in July